-Entry Requirements: 5 grade 4 at GCSE level including a 5 or above in Geography if
+Entry Requirements: 5 grade 4 at GCSE level including a 5 or above in Geography if studied at GCSE.
+A grade 5 in maths and English Language is required if this subject has not previously been studied.

-Staff Contact: Mrs C Crossan
+Staff Contact: Mrs C Hardman

 A Level Geography is an engaging course in which students study a range of physical and human geography topics and complete an independent geographical fieldwork investigation.
 In physical geography students gain an understanding of the cycles that drive our planet, looking at the water and carbon cycles.
-Students will also study areas of the world which are under stress including certain ecosystems and cold environments.
+Students will also study areas of the world which are under stress such as cold environments.
 There is also the study of hazards looking at the relationship between earthquakes and volcanoes and humans.
 In human geography students will study how urban growth presents significant environmental and social challenges for human population; peoples' engagement with places and how the experience them; and globalisation and the driving forces behind the global economy and society.
 Students will undertake four days of fieldwork which will be used to prepare for their personal fieldwork unit.